charmedsatyr-401-advanced-javascript/lab-07-api-server/README.md

 * What assertions need to be / should be made?

 Testing for this application is incomplete.
-Each route handler requires separate testing to ensure it has the intended effects on the client view and on the database.

-The code was modularized without considering that an array `db` would not persist records through time without additional code to write to the `./lib/db.js` file.
-As a result, manual testing on the server fails, and full automated testing was not implemented.
-This circumstance also explains why the Swagger documentation is generally incorrect or incomplete.
+The data model, `validate` package, `logger`, and each route handler require unit testing.
+There should also be a test for the response to a server error.

 #### UML
 N/A